-Tanja Bueltmann is a citizens’ rights campaigner and believes that the UK’s place should be at the heart of the EU.
+Tanja Bueltmann is a citizens’ rights campaigner and founder of EU Citizens’ Champion.

-An EU citizen herself, Tanja, like the 3.7 million EU citizens who made the UK their home, is immediately affected by Brexit and by the upheavals it has brought – for both EU citizens in the UK, and Britons in EU countries.
-For her, for all 5 million lives immediately caught up in Brexit, for all our families, Brexit is intensely personal.
+Born in Germany and an EU citizen herself, Tanja, like the 3.6 million EU citizens who made the UK their home, is immediately affected by Brexit and by the upheavals it has brought.

-Forced to apply to stay in one’s own home?
+Forced to apply to stay in our own home?
 Shameful doesn’t get more shameful than that.

 Campaigning is only one part of Tanja’s story, however.
 In ‘normal’ life she is a Professor of History, with a specific focus on diaspora and migration history, at Northumbria University in Newcastle upon Tyne.
 So in professional terms too Tanja has an interest in Brexit.